yarmor20/Consensus-Module-Gossip-Heartbeat/README.md

 4. Client sends a request with data entries to any of the cluster servers.
 These requests are returned by follower servers to the leader.
 5. Leader logs new log entries to its local log.
 6. Followers continuously send PullEntries RPC to their sync source (leader) to pull new entries and log them in their local log.
-7. After the log entries are replicated by the follower to its local log, the follower issues UpdatePosition RPC to notify its sync source that entries were replicated.
+7. After the log entries are replicated by the syncing server to its local log, the follower issues UpdatePosition RPC to notify its sync source that entries were replicated.
 8. Once the log entries are replicated to the majority of servers, the log entry is committed by the leader.
 9. Finally, the leader notifies the client that an entry is committed via AckEntries RPC.

 > With each RPC call, each server sends a *gossip map* that contains the current server's information about the cluster's current state.
 Our gossiping approach uses this information to preserve a consistent cluster state.

+## Logs

+Each running server produces its event logs.
+Those logs are persisted on the disk and are saved in the `logs` directory.
+Look into the logs to understand how the cluster is operating better.

 ## Installation
 1. Clone the repository.